junkdog/agrotera/README.md

 or with an eclipse builder.

 ## Missing/planned features
-- Correctly handle aspect for systems with no components, which aren't VoidEntitySystems.
+- `0.1.0` Correctly handle aspect for systems with no components, which aren't VoidEntitySystems.
-- Add `@ArtemisManager`: inject fields, only trigger on requested entities.
+- `0.2.0` Add `@ArtemisManager`: inject fields, only trigger on requested entities.
+- `0.2.0` Sexify system-component matrix and enable running it outside a maven build.

 ## Artemis Maven dependency / Shameless self-promotion